-Depending on your pet’s health, personality, or habits, they could spend between 30% and 50% of their day self-grooming.1 This increases its chances of ingesting talcum-based baby powder on its coat and suffering from health problems.
+Depending on your pet’s health, personality, or habits, they could spend between 30% and 50% of their day self-grooming.
+This increases their chances of ingesting talcum-based baby powder on their coat and suffering from health problems.

 Talcum poisoning signs described in humans and laboratory animals include eye and throat irritation, coughing, breathing difficulties, vomiting, and convulsions.
 While talcum poisoning is not scientifically described in cats, it is likely to resemble that in people.

-If you accidentally use a talcum-based powder on your cat’s coat and it inhales or ingests it, you should contact your vet immediately.
+If you accidentally use a talcum-based powder on your cat’s coat and they inhale or ingest it, you should contact your vet immediately.

-Depending on the severity of the pet’s symptoms, you could first rush it to the clinic or wash off all the baby powder on its coat.
+Depending on the severity of the pet’s signs, you could first rush them to the clinic or wash off all the baby powder on their coat.
 Your vet will devise the best course of treatment and possibly suggest close monitoring of the pet for the next 24 to 48 hours.

 Every pet parent should know the tell-tale signs of a flea infestation.
-If your feline friend seems restless and keeps scratching and licking its skin, there is a good chance it has fleas.
+If your feline friend seems restless and keeps scratching and licking their skin, there is a good chance that they have fleas.

 Fighting a flea problem can be tricky but not impossible.
 Here are a few steps to protect your furry friend and home from these pesky bugs.

 Depending on the extent of a flea problem, you can eradicate the bugs using a combination of flea medication and house products.